-The best strategy for contacting venture capitalists “cold” is to email them.
-Note that calling them is much less effective as you will nearly always get their voice message and rarely if ever will you receive a call back.
+The best strategy for contacting VCs “cold” is to email them.
+Note that calling them is much less effective as you will nearly always get their voice message and rarely if ever will you receive a callback.

 Meeting with Venture Capitalists